hilaryosborne/wordpress/README.md

 This project aims to provide a simple to deploy WordPress boilerplate with inbuilt composer and docker support.

+## Launching the docker environment

+### Local development

+For local development use the docker-compose.local

+For staging use the docker-compose.stage
+For production use the docker-compose.prod

 ## Theme Development

 All theme development is done within the theme folder.
 When deployed the theme folder will be copied/moved/symlinked to public/wp-content/themes/boilerplate.